 At Kuku Campers, we prefer to do vacation differently.
 If you are looking for a "tourist around tourist" kind of a vacation, then close this window immediately, burn your computer, and jump out of the next window.

 Originally from Iceland, we are KúKú Campers.
 As our name implies, we are considered by many—ourselves included, if we have to be honest—the world’s craziest camper van rental company.
-We offer cheap Colorado camper van rental for the ultimate road trip.
+We offer cheap Colorado camper van rentals for the ultimate road trip.
 Go everywhere, sleep anywhere, and do anything all at an incredibly low price in one of our Colorado camper vans.

 We offer fully equipped camper vans for the summer and ski camper vans with heaters to keep you warm for the ski season.